 When she was 16 years old, Michelle dropped out of school to focus on the increasing demands of caring for her mother.
 In an attempt to cope with the emotional pressures in her life, she turned to drugs and alcohol.
 She became involved in crime as a means to provide for herself and her mother, and was a victim of sexual exploitation.
 Then, at the age of 16, Michelle fell pregnant.

-Unable to stay at home, Michelle was referred to Cara at MacKillop’s Young Mums' Program at Morgan House.
+Unable to stay at home, Michelle was referred to MacKillop's Morgan House which supports young mothers who are involved with the Child Protection System.

 Once at Morgan House, Michelle thrived instantly and developed strong connections with staff.
 She flourished from the nurturing and attention which was lacking in her home environment.